peteroupc/peteroupc.github.io/morealg.md

     1. Set _da_ to rem(_k_ / 2<sup>_z_ &minus; 1 &minus; _i_</sup>, _base_), and set _db_ to a digit chosen uniformly at random (that is, an integer in the interval [0, _base_)).
     2. Return 1 if _da_ is less than _db_, or 0 if _da_ is greater than _db_.
 3. If _i_ is _z_ or greater:
-    1. If the digit at position (_i_ &minus; _z_) in the uniform PSRN's fractional part is not set, set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.).
+    1. If the digit at position (_i_ &minus; _z_) in the uniform PSRN's fractional part is not set, set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the second most significant, etc.).
     2. Set _da_ to the item at that position, and set _db_ to a digit chosen uniformly at random (that is, an integer in the interval [0, _base_)).
     3. Return 1 if _da_ is less than _db_, or 0 if _da_ is greater than _db_.
 4. Add 1 to _i_ and go to step 3.

-<a id=Sum_of_Exponential_Random_Variates></a>
-### Sum of Exponential Random Variates

-An arbitrary-precision sampler for the sum of _n_ exponential random variates (also known as the Erlang(_n_) or gamma(_n_) distribution) is doable via partially-sampled uniform random variates, though it is obviously inefficient for large values of _n_.

-1. Generate _n_ exponential random variates with a rate of 1 via the **ExpRand** or **ExpRand2** algorithm described in my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
-These numbers will be uniform PSRNs; this algorithm won't work for exponential PSRNs (e-rands), described in the same article, because the sum of two e-rands may follow a subtly wrong distribution.
-By contrast, generating exponential random variates via rejection from the uniform distribution will allow unsampled digits to be sampled uniformly at random without deviating from the exponential distribution.
-2. Generate the sum of the random variates generated in step 1 by applying the [**UniformAdd**](https://peteroupc.github.io/exporand.html#Addition_and_Subtraction) algorithm given in another document.

 <a id=Hyperbolic_Secant_Distribution></a>
 ### Hyperbolic Secant Distribution